tliron/em-dash/README.md

   borrowed from the Unity desktop).
 * Show dots for **how many** windows are open (the built-in dash only shows a line if *any* are open).
+* Move the **activities button** from the top panel to the dash.
 * Change the behavior of **left-click** and **middle-click** on the dash icons: launch (like the built-in dash), launch/hide, or cycle/hide.
 * **Mouse wheel scroll** to cycle windows on the dash icons.
-* Show a **window list** or **window previews** when hovering over dash icons (a feature borrowed from the Windows desktop).
+* Show a **window list** or **window previews** when hovering over dash icons (a feature borrowed from the Windows desktop; the built-in dash only shows the application name when hovering).
 * Allow icons to **"grab"** other windows.
 This solves a common annoyance with the built-in dash, in which poorly designed applications spawn extra icons for their windows.
-This feature even works for WINE applications.
+This feature even works for **WINE applications**.

 Optional features for the dash icons' popup menus:

 * Show **media controls** for supported applications (MPRIS).
-* Hide the built-in **application menu** in the panel and show it in the relevant icon's popup menu instead.
+* Move the **application menu** from the top panel into the relevant icon's popup menu.

+t
 What does the name mean?
 ------------------------